Skip to main content

 KnockerUpper

-Each WorkflowRuntime is usually parameterized by a KnockerUpper implementation which is responsible for waking up the workflow when needed.
+KnockerUpper is a component responsible for waking up the workflow when needed, e.g., after timer has expired or retry is due.
 See Wake-Ups for additional details.